Biomedical Waste Is Not The Same As Medical Waste: Expert Solutions For Biomedical Waste

 Includes:

-• Regulated Medical Waste: This is the portion of medical waste that is potentially infectious and often referred to as biohazardous or biomedical waste.
-Specific regulations govern its handling, transport, and disposal due to its risk of transmitting diseases.
+- Regulated Medical Waste: This is the portion of medical waste that is potentially infectious and often referred to as biohazardous or biomedical waste.
+Specific regulations govern its handling, transport, and disposal due to its potential to transmit disease.

 Biomedical Waste